Staff

 Peter J. Badra

 Pete’s professional interests revolve around aquatic animals and ecosystems.
-An early MNFI director introduced him to the plight of freshwater mussels and need for more information about them.
-Since joining MNFI full time in 1999, he has led the effort to assess the status and distribution of native unionid mussels in Michigan through field surveys and collaborative research projects.
-His work also includes gastropods (aquatic and land snails), macroinvertebrates, and fish in rivers, lakes, vernal pools, and Great Lakes.
+An early MNFI director introduced him to freshwater mussels and conservation challenges facing these species.
+Since joining MNFI he has led the effort to assess the status and distribution of native unionid mussels in Michigan through field surveys and collaborative research projects.
+His work also includes gastropods (aquatic and land snails), macroinvertebrates, and fish in rivers, inland lakes, vernal pools, and the Great Lakes.
 He provides expertise and training to professionals, governmental agencies, NGOs, and students.
-Snorkeling and birding with his parents as a child sparked his appreciation for the natural world, especially aquatic life.
+Snorkeling and birding with his family as a child sparked his appreciation for the natural world, especially aquatic life.
 He earned a BA in Biology from Earlham College and a MS in Environmental Science from Ohio University.
 Some of his most enjoyable and rewarding days are spent leading field trips and workshops on mussel ecology, conservation, and identification.
-His free time revolves around his young family and water as well, with windsurfing, snorkeling, and cross-country skiing.
+His free time revolves around his young family and water as well, with windsurfing, swimming, and cross-country skiing.

 Tyler Bassett